SwiftUI: Bridging UIKit with ScrollViewReader and DragGesture

 ScrollViewProxy

-In our first attempt, we can make each section title a button to jump to that section, in order to do so we need to:
+In our first attempt, we can make each section title a button to jump to that section.
+To do so, we need to:

 struct SectionIndexTitles: View {